ahmadmssm/iOS_Bootstrap/README.md

 No, you do not need to do so since Alamofire will be installed  once you add  the `iOS_Bootstrap` to your project.

 2. <b style='color:red'>__Waht if i need to use Alamofire or anyother dependacy from the `iOS_Bootstrap`, What i have to do ?__</b><br>
-All you have to do is to import the library to your view controller instead of importing `iOS_Bootstrap`.
+All you have to do is to import the library instead of importing `iOS_Bootstrap`.